 - Students are responsible for maintaining a current mailing address in their student record on Patriot Web, and for activating and checking their George Mason University e-mail accounts to receive official university communications.

 - All students are required to accept George Mason University's Student Financial Responsibility Agreement prior to registering for classes each semester.
 The agreement outlines financial terms and conditions associated with course registration.
 Students are responsible for withdrawing from all classes that they do not intend to complete by the deadlines listed in the Semester Calendar.
-Students must confirm withdrawals and class drops, and full or partial liability may apply.
-George Mason University does not cancel classes for nonpayment.
+Students must confirm withdrawals and class drops; full or partial liability may apply.
+George Mason University does not cancel classes for nonpayment or nonattendance.

 - Refer to the Payment Schedule and the Semester Calendar on the Student Accounts Office web site for payment due dates and tuition penalties for dropping classes after the start of the semester.
 Classes that do not meet for the full semester have non-standard liability deadlines, which can be found on the part-of-term chart of the Semester Calendar.